 By hiding your location and selecting one in a third-world country, you will oftentimes find much better prices.
 And this does not only work for flight tickets but also car rentals and accommodation.

 However, this does not work every single time.
 Sometimes you will get a better deal, and sometimes it won’t change.
 But you should definitely try to take advantage of the fact that many websites price discriminates these days.

-4. Be flexible - and it will be easier to find cheap flights!
+4. Be flexible - and cheap flights are easier to find!